Robijn98/TopologyTransferTool/README.md

 ## Getting Started
 ### Prerequisites

-To run you will need to following
+To run you will need the following
 - QT6 or QT5
 - CMake 3.12
 - CGAL 5.6.1